On p-adic lattices and Grassmannians: Hilbert schemes and lattice schemes

+Consider further the Greenberg realization over $k$ of the $n$-dimensional affine space $\Aff_{\W_{2N}(k)}^{n}$, which is an affine space over $k$ and carries, by functoriality of Greenberg realization, an obvious structure of $\W_{2N}$-module scheme:

-and analogously, $\deg \alpha_{j} = p^{j}$.
-This follows from the definition of Witt vector arithmetics.
-Note that the standard grading $\deg x_{i,j} = 1$ is not respected by the module-operations and is hence not suited for our constructions.
+From Witt vector arithmetics \citep[chap.~II, \S 6]{serre} it follows that the morphisms defining the module operations on $\W_{2N}^{n}$ are defined by \emph{graded} homomorphisms of the respective affine rings if we set $\deg(1) = 0, \deg \alpha_{j} = p^{j}\text{ and } \deg x_{i,j} = p^{j}$.
+This way $\deg$, for each of the respective coordinate rings, is a semigroup homomorphism with values in $p^{-N}\mathbb{N}$.
+Note that the standard grading with $\deg x_{i,j} = 1$ for all $i,j$ is not respected by the module-operations on $\W_{2N}^{n}$ and is thus not suited for our constructions.